 - If you commit another crime, the court can still consider your expunged offense as a “prior” in order to enhance your new sentence

 Having a charge on your record can make it hard to get a job, a loan, or any number of other things that most people take for granted.
-With the help of an expungement lawyer in Los Angeles, you could be able to move on with your life.
+With the help of an expungement lawyer in Los Angeles, you could move on with your life.

 Do Expunged Records Show Up on Background Checks?